SAP-samples/btp-azure-opensap/Week4/Unit1/README.md

  ## Step 2 - Setup SAP HANA Cloud

-SAP HANA Cloud will play a substantial role in this weeks content.
+SAP HANA Cloud will play a substantial role in this week's content.
 To be prepared for the next exercises, you'll set up a SAP HANA Cloud instance in your already existing SAP BTP Trial account.

 ---